beaker-project/beaker-project.org/dev/proposals/enhanced-user-groups.rst

 Through the job XML:

-  Add an attribute ``group="somegroup"`` to the ``<job/>`` element directly to the job XML.
+  Add an optional attribute ``group="somegroup"`` to the ``<job/>`` element directly to the job XML.

 Through the ``bkr`` cli::

   Pass the ``--job-group=somegroup`` option to a workflow command.

-The job will be owned by that group.
+The job will be owned by that group and the user that submitted the job.
+There can be only one "job-group" per job, thus multiple groups having ownership of a single job is not possible.
 All members of the group will be able to ack/nack, change priority, edit whiteboard, and change retention tag.
 The root password used in the job will be the group root password (if one is set), otherwise it will be the root password set in the preferences of the submitting user.
 The public SSH keys of all group members will be added to /root/.ssh/authorized_keys.

 * I want to view a list of jobs for all groups of which I am a member.
   (BZ#908185)